walitdigital/fastapi-cognito/README.md

+# Forked repo to allow installation with fastapi versions > 0.111

 # FastAPI - Cognito
 FastAPI library that ease usage of AWS Cognito Auth.
 This library provides basic functionalities for decoding, validation and parsing